 Tennessee boy, 7, dragged off school bus by feet in shocking video

-A 7-year-old boy from Memphis was dragged off a school bus by his feet, a video of the incident shows.
+A 7-year-old boy from Memphis allegedly suffered a concussion after he was dragged off a school bus by his feet in an incident captured on video.

-The boy, a student at Robert R. Church Elementary School, was forcibly removed off of a school bus by an unidentified male employee on April 12, FOX13 reported.
+The boy, a student at Robert R. Church Elementary School, was forcibly removed from school bus by an unidentified male employee on April 12, FOX13 reported.
 Shortly before the video was recorded, the employee was allegedly breaking up a fight.

-However, the boy’s mother, Kimberly Hardin, claimed her son was not involved in the altercation.
+However, the boy’s mother, Kimberly Hardin, claimed her son was not involved in the incident.

 Hardin first saw the video after the parent of another child at the school sent her the footage.
-She said the school district didn’t inform her about what happened until days after the incident occured.
+She said the school district didn’t inform her about what happened until days after the incident occurred.

-As a result of the incident, the boy allegedly suffered a concussion and bruises, his mother said, adding that the 7-year-old was afraid to return to school as well.
+As a result of the school bus incident, the boy allegedly suffered a concussion and bruises, his mother said, adding that the 7-year-old was afraid to return to school as well.

 A representative for Shelby County Schools told Fox News in a statement that the employee has been removed from his position, pending an investigation.